-For football fans, it’s been a season filled with upsets, dramatic game-deciding calls from referees – and politics.
+For football fans, it was a season filled with upsets, dramatic game-deciding calls from referees – and politics.

-President Trump set his sights on the National Football League when he lashed out at athletes who protest the national anthem before games.
+President Trump set his sights on the National Football League during the 2017 season when he lashed out at athletes who protest the national anthem before games.

-The response from the NFL and its players was swift and unavoidable as games have brought opposing teams together, united against a common enemy: the president.
+The response from the NFL and its players was swift and unavoidable as games brought opposing teams together, united against a common opponent: the president.

 Read on for a look at Trump's gripes with the sport.